-Global Skills Opportunity (GSO) is a comprehensive Government of Canada’s outbound mobility pilot program that aims to widen access to participation to study abroad programming.
+Global Skills Opportunity (GSO) is a Government of Canada pilot program (2022–2025) that funded CapU to create initiatives to widen access to outbound mobility opportunities.

 Field Schools and GSO

-- Nine of the 22 field school participants were in the underrepresented GSO category and received the GSO scholarship, which covered the cost of their field school participation.
+Nine students were from the underrepresented GSO category and received a GSO scholarship that fully covered their participation.

 CapU COIL Virtual Exchange and GSO

-CapU Collaborative Online International Learning (COIL) Virtual Exchange (CapU COIL-VE) is about embedding a virtual international experience within an existing course and encouraging idea sharing, intercultural learning and global competency building amongst students and faculty across the globe.
+CapU’s Collaborative Online International Learning (COIL) Virtual Exchange (CapU COIL-VE) integrates a virtual international experience directly into existing courses, fostering idea sharing, intercultural learning and global competencies for students and faculty worldwide.

 CapU COIL-VE projects: